Skip to Content

 How Do I Make The Hershey’s Chocolate Fudge?

-4. Cook until the mixture reaches 234-degrees or forms a soft ball in cold water.
+- Cook until the mixture reaches 234 degrees or forms a soft ball in cold water.

-6. Cool to about 130-degrees and stir until some of the sheen from the fudge dulls.
+- Cool to about 130 degrees and stir until some of the sheen from the fudge dulls.
+(It DOES NOT have to get down to room temperature).

-If you love fudge try this Velveeta Fudge recipe or this chocolate fudge that everyone loves.
+If you love to cook fudge, try this Velveeta Fudge recipe or this chocolate fudge that everyone loves.

 Tips For Making Hershey’s Chocolate Fudge

-The mixture will boil and overflow and you’ve got a big mess on your hands.
-I made the mistake of using the small one and it kept wanting to boil over and I had to remove it from the stovetop and never finished it.
+The mixture will boil and overflow, and you’ve got a big mess on your hands.
+I made the mistake of using the small one, and it kept wanting to boil over, I had to remove it from the stovetop and never finished it.

 Use a thermometer.
 Unless you are comfortable with dropping the fudge into cold water, use a thermometer.
 I tend to get it wrong when I drop it into cold water to test it.
 That’s one thing my grandmother never showed me how to do (probably because I was so busy begging for pie).